Dead Leaves: Main characters

-The result of Retro and Pandy having intimacy in prison, their child is born near the end of the story.
+The result of Retro and Pandy having sex in prison, their child is born near the end of the story.
 As Pandy's offspring, he inherits a mutant gene cluster, endowing him with extraordinary powers and resulting in his eyes displaying different colors.
 Despite only existing for a brief period, rapidly aging from a baby to an old man, he demonstrates care for his parents by sacrificing himself to ensure their safety.
 Uttering his first and only word, "papa," he expresses this sentiment as he takes a final look at Retro.